joaoasrosa/joaoasrosa.github.io/_posts/2020-10-19-chaos-engineering-as-management-practice.md

 In a nutshell, in the *pre-event* phase there are several options and their associated costs.
 As time goes by, and the event will happen, the options decrease, and the costs increase, until the point where the event starts.
 Note that you might be aware of the event or not.
 It depends on the ability to interpret the signals (weak or strong) and map those to create awareness.
 In the *post-event* phase, it tends to stabilise, both in terms of options and costs.
 You might hear the saying, "never waste a good crisis".
 Organisations learn (I hope so), and can use different strategies to handle future events of the same type.

 I'm providing a simple explanation of the model, and I don't intend to go into complexity theory.
 It is a topic (several books maybe) on itself.
 My point here is that events can be costly if managers are not able to interpret the signals and create sound options.
-Back to pandemic examples, there are cases that organisations did the transition to working from home more manageable than others.
+Back to pandemic example, there are cases that organisations did the transition to working from home more manageable than others.
 I challenge you to map some hypothesis why.
 Also, the ones that are struggling with the change are incurring in higher costs, and it can be related to loss of productivity, market share, amongst others.

+Now, let's go to the next piece of theory...

 ##### Dynamic Safety Model